aaronpowell/db.js/README.md

 });
 ```

+Note that, in line with the behavior of the `deleteDatabase` method of
+IndexedDB, `delete` will not actually produce an error if one attempts
+to delete a database which doesn't exist or even if a non-string is
+supplied.

-As with the `open` operation, a `delete` operation will not be able to
+However, as with the `open` operation, a `delete` operation will
-execute so long as there are already opened blocking connections
+produce an error so long as there are already opened blocking connections
 (i.e., those allowing for database modification) which are open elsewhere
 in the browser.
-You can recover as follows:
+You can nevertheless recover as follows:

 ```js
 db.delete(dbName).catch(function (err) {